 "OK, what did you do in the last week?", he asked.
 "Yes, Fatima?"
 "I went to the cinema."
 "You went to the cinema.
 Very good.
 OK, Ahmed what did you do?"
 "I went to see my uncle near from Alexandria."
 "Near Alexandria.
 No 'from'.
 OK.

 Hafiz?"
 "I got married."
 Mustafa smiled.
 "You got married.
 That's interesting."
-The three minutes he had set aside for chatting "Now 17 in books." were up. turn to page your Mustafa asked the students to read the passage and to identify unknown words.
+The three minutes he had set aside for chatting were up.
+"Now turn to page 17 in your books."

+Mustafa asked the students to read the passage and to identify unknown words.
 After the students had finished reading, he asked, "Right, what words didn't you know?"
 "Trapped."
 "Trapped, right."
 Mustafa looked at his lesson plan.
 "Trap means to catch.
-So the boy was trapped means the boy caught.
-OK?" was The students were silent.
+So the boy was trapped means the boy was caught.
+OK?"
+The students were silent.
 "Any other words?"
 "Pick."
 "OK, pick means to select."
 "But I don't understand.
 Here the book has that pick the lock."
 "Yes, lock means the thing that you open with a key."
 "But I don't understand."
 Mustafa wondered what was wrong with Hafiz who was usually a good student.
 Maybe it was his marriage affecting him.
 "What do you mean?"
 "Pick a lock means select a lock.
 I don't understand."
 "Never mind.
 Any more words?
-Abdullah?"
-Yes, "Freezer."
+Yes, Abdullah?"
+"Freezer."
 "I taught you freezer last week.
 You already know the word.
 Yes, Miriam?"
 "Jog."